 UPDATE: As of 10/1/17, I am currently unable to take on any new clients.
-I anticipate reopening my practice for new consultations sometime in the first quarter of 2018.
+I anticipate reopening my practice for new consultations sometime in the first half of 2018.

 Psychotherapy.
 Counseling.
 Talk therapy.